Jazovka: History

 The first victims are believed to have been soldiers of the fascist puppet state Independent State of Croatia, captured by Partisan forces after a battle near Krašić in January 1943.
 Some were likely shot before being dumped into the pit; others might have been thrown in alive.

 Later in 1945 the Partisans used the pit to dispose secretly of bodies of prisoners of war following the Bleiburg repatriations.
 They also dumped wounded Croatian soldiers, medical staff, and Catholic nuns.

 While local people retained the memory of these events, the communist government suppressed any acknowledgement of these wartime murders by the Partisans.
 In 1990, after the fall of socialism in Croatia, the pit was rediscovered.
 At a depth of around 40 m, the remains of more 800 skeletons were found.
 When the SO of HPD Željezničar explored the cave in 1990, they found garbage deposits alongside the human remains.

 Since this period, the Catholic Church in Croatia has organised an annual pilgrimage to the site, held on June 22.
 The Church has lined the path to the pit from a nearby village with images of Stations of the Cross.
-The event was critised by left-oriented journalists and media.
+The event was criticised by left-oriented journalists and media.